Comb filter: Impulse response

 The feedback comb filter is a simple type of infinite impulse response filter.
 If stable, the response simply consists of a repeating series of impulses decreasing in amplitude over time.

 Pole–zero interpretation

 Looking again at the z-domain transfer function of the feedback comb filter:

 This time, the numerator is zero at z^{K} = 0, giving K zeros at z = 0.
 The denominator is equal to zero whenever z^{K} = α.
 This has K solutions, equally spaced around a circle in the complex plane; these are the poles of the transfer function.
 This leads to a pole–zero plot like the ones shown below.

-Continuous-time comb filters

-Comb filters may also be implemented in continuous time.
+Continuous time implementation

+Comb filters may also be implemented in continuous time which can be expressed in the Laplace domain as a function of the complex frequency domain parameter $s = \sigma + j \omega$ analogous to the z domain.
+Analog circuits use some form of analog delay line for the delay element.
+Continuous-time implementations share all the properties of the respective discrete-time implementations.

+Feedforward form

 The feedforward form may be described by the equation:

 where τ is the delay (measured in seconds).
 This has the following transfer function:

-The feedforward form consists of an infinite number of zeros spaced along the jω axis.
+The feedforward form consists of an infinite number of zeros spaced along the jω axis (which corresponds to the Fourier domain).

+Feedback form

 The feedback form has the equation: